 This is an excellent method to overcome procrastination and ride-along inevitable and unpleasant experiences.

-You can buy Berking and Whitley’s book on affect regulation training by here.
+You can buy Berking and Whitley’s book on affect regulation training here.
 (It’s an affiliate link, so I might earn a commission for no extra cost to you.
 It’s how I can sustain this blog:))

 Best used for: Overcoming procrastination and tolerance building